serhioms/MultiTest/README.md

 ### @MultyEndOfCycle - method level

 No parameters.
 Annotated method invokes at the end of each cycle.
-If repeatNo=100 then method annotated by @MultyEndOfCycle invokes 100 times for each of threadSet.
+If repeatNo=100 then @MultyEndOfCycle method invokes 100 times for each threadSet.

 ### @MultyEndOfSet - method level

 No parameters.
 Annotated method invokes at the end of each thread set.
+If threadSet="1,2,4,8,16" then @MultyEndOfSet method invokes 5 times.

 ### @MultyBefore - method level

 No parameters.
-Annotated method invokes just once before start the test.
+Annotated method invokes just once before whole test.